spencer-shadley/completed-class/lesson-plans/README.md

 - Open the day's `LessonPlan.md` file on a second display for yourself.

-- Open the entire day's `Activities` folder in your editor to easily move through the examples.
+- Open the entire day's `Activities` directory in your editor to easily move through the examples.

 - Have students do a `git pull` of the class repo to have the class activities ready on their machine.